 My research and my interest in the subject led to a wealth of additional stories, historical details and lines of inquiry that couldn’t fit into the story I was telling.

-I’ll be sharing many of those stories here in a series of blog posts.
+You will now find many of those stories here in a series of blog posts.
 Please join me on a journey through fact and fiction, and possibly a little meandering, through missionary life of the 1930s.